MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

 Compute the percent change in shares for each product in the market.
 From firm one's perspective, do the estimates of cannibalization make sense.
 That is, do the signs on the percent changes for product `F1B04` and for other products make sense?
 Would you normally expect percent changes for other products to be different depending on how other products compare to the one whose price is being changed?

+   Run these lines first:

     new_shares = problem_costshiftinstr.compute_shares(market_id='C01Q2', prices=counterfactual_data['new_prices'])
     new_shares

+Run these lines next:

     counterfactual_data["new_shares"] = new_shares
     counterfactual_data.head()

+Run these lines third:

     new_minus_old = counterfactual_data["new_shares"] - counterfactual_data["shares"]
     counterfactual_data["percentage_change_in_shares"]= new_minus_old / counterfactual_data["shares"]

+Run this line last:

     counterfactual_data.head()